gerekper/ganjaking/wp-content/plugins/groovy-menu/readme.txt

 == Changelog ==

 Visit [Changelog](https://grooni.com/docs/groovy-menu/changelog/) from our [Knowledge Base](https://grooni.com/docs/groovy-menu/)

+= 2.4.1 =
+* Fix: Fixed an issue with "Ensure text remains visible during webfont load" by Google PageSpeed Insights version for Groovy Menu icon fonts.
+You need to reinstall icon fonts in "Groovy Menu dashboard > Global settings > Icon Packs".
+* Fix: The bug with loading media files in "Global Settings" via the Integration page has been fixed.
+* Fix: Fixed integration with the Divi theme, fixed some style conflicts.

 = 2.4.0.1 =
 * Improve: Hover effect of menu item now occur only for the last item in the chain in multi-level menus.